quelleck/appsee_stats/README.md

 # appsee_stats
-Script to get the previous week's (Mon thru Sun) Appsee crashes and sessions.
+Scripts to get the previous full week's (Mon thru Sun) Appsee crashes and sessions, as well as monthly overall crash percentages. — Edit